 Figure 6.
 3D reconstruction of a skull base region with the created defect.

-Virtual models of a region of skull base without and with the defect (Figure 5 and Figure 6) as well as of the customized closure device (Figure 7) were created.
+Virtual models of a region of the skull base without and with the defect (Figures 5 and 6), as well as of the customised closure device (Figure 7) were created.